Matosinhos

-Matosinhos (/pt/) is a city and a municipality in the district of Porto in Portugal.
+Matosinhos, (Note: /pt/) officially the City of Matosinhos, is a city and a municipality in the district of Porto in Portugal.
 The municipality covers an area of approximately 62.42 km2 and had 172,557 inhabitants in 2021.
 It is bordered by the municipalities of Porto to the south, Maia to the east and Vila do Conde to the north and the Atlantic Ocean lies to its west.
 It is a part of the Porto metropolitan area, the second largest urban area in Portugal.

 The city of Matosinhos is the seat of the municipality and it is located at the mouth of the Leça River, only 8 km away from Porto's city center.
-It comprises the parish of Matosinhos and Leça da Palmeira, which had 49,034 inhabitants in 2021.
+It comprises the parishes of Matosinhos and Leça da Palmeira, which had 49,034 inhabitants in 2021.
 There are two other cities within the municipality, São Mamede de Infesta and Senhora da Hora, in the east of the municipality.

 History

 Origins and Roman era

 The oldest traces of human settlement in this territory extend back thousands of years and include instruments and Paleolithic artifacts found in beaches such as Boa Nova and Almeiriga.
 The land's settlement began around 5000 years ago, during the Neolithic, as evidenced from various funeral monuments and dolmens in Lavra, Perafita, Leça do Balio, Santa Cruz do Bispo, Guifões and São Gens.

 At the end of the Bronze Age, settlements expanded into castros, proto-urban agglomerations at high altitudes.
 These existed in the northwestern regions of the Iberian Peninsula and predominated until the 1st century.
 Remnants of castros remain throughout the municipality, the most notable being Castro of Monte Castelo in Guifões, by the estuary of the Leça river.

 After the Roman conquest of the Iberian Peninsula in the 1st century BC, the territory's was developed to support communication and commerce.
 New roads and bridges were built, including a road between the roman cities of Cale (Porto) and Bracara Augusta (Braga) and Ponte da Pedra, a bridge over the Leça river.
 The navigability of the estuary of the Leça River permitted goods from the Roman Empire to be discharged in the area of Castro of Monte Castelo and distributed to other sites within the region.
 Around the 4th and 5th centuries, a Roman villa and salt production and fish salting structures were built in Angeiras (Lavra), in the north of the municipality.